Berkeley-CS61B/website-sp24/projects/proj3/index.md

 ### 7 Points Secondary Features

+- Add the ability for the user to "replay" their most recent save, visually displaying all the actions taken since the last time a new world was created.
+This must result in the same final state as would occur if the user had loaded the most recent save.
+This means that the game should be playable once the replay is complete.
 - Add multiple save slots that can be accessed with a new menu option, and a new keyboard shortcut to save to a slot other than slot 1.
 You should be careful to still support the default behavior of saving and loading in order to be consistent with the replay string requirements.
 - Add the ability to create a new world without closing and reopening the project, either as a special option you can press while exploring, or when you reach a "game over" state if you've turned your world into a game.
-- Add a menu option to change your avatar's appearance.
+- Add a menu option to change your avatar's appearance to a custom image.
-- Add a menu option to give your avatar a name which is displayed on the HUD.
 - Add a menu option or randomly determine what the environment/theme of the world will be.
 - Add a menu option to change all text in the interface to a different language.
 English should be the default and there should be a way to switch it back to English.